Learn to read, understand and interpret an income statement

 • The exceptional result:

-Here, we are talking about exceptional products (example: a donation, a sale of equipment, or any other enrichment which is exceptional) less exceptional expenses (example: a fine, a transaction following an industrial tribunal, etc.).
+Here, we are talking about exceptional products (example: a donation, a sale of equipment, or any other enrichment which is exceptional) less exceptional expenses (example: a fine, a settlement following a Labour Court, etc…).

 Here again, with some exceptions, the often negative result is not alarming, because it is supposed to remain marginal compared to movements linked to the company's activity.